Women's rights in Saudi Arabia: Background

-Many Saudis do not see Islam as the main impediment to women's rights.
-"It's the culture, not the religion" is a common Saudi saying.
+Many Saudis do not see Islam itself as the main impediment to women's rights, and "It's the culture, not the religion" is a common Saudi saying.
+According to the Library of Congress, customs of the Arabian peninsula also affect women's places in Saudi society.
+The peninsula is the ancestral home of patriarchal, nomadic tribes, in which separation of women and men, and namus (honour), are considered central.
 According to one female journalist, "If the Qu'ran does not address the subject, then the clerics will err on the side of caution and make it haram [forbidden].
 The driving ban for women is the best example."
 Sabria Jawhar has stated, "if all women were given the rights the Qu'ran guarantees us, and not be supplanted by tribal customs, then the issue of whether Saudi women have equal rights would be reduced."

 Saudis often invoke the life of Muhammad to prove that Islam allows for strong women.
 His first wife, Khadijah, was a powerful businesswoman who employed him and proposed marriage on her own.
 His wife Aisha commanded an army at the Battle of Bassorah and is the source of many hadiths.

-The level of enforcement can vary by region: Jeddah is relatively permissive, while Riyadh and the surrounding Najd region, origin of the House of Saud, have stricter traditions.
-Laws that prohibit women from driving aren't usually enforced in rural areas.
+The level of enforcement of various rules can vary by region: Jeddah is relatively permissive, while Riyadh and the surrounding Najd region, origin of the House of Saud, have stricter traditions.

 Enforcement of the Kingdom's strict moral code, including hijab and separation of the sexes, is often handled by the mutaween (also Hai'a)—a special committee of Saudi men sometimes called "religious police."
 Mutaween have some law enforcement powers.
 For example, mutaween have the power to detain Saudi citizens or resident foreigners for doing anything deemed immoral.
 While the anti-vice committee is active across the Kingdom, it is particularly active in Riyadh, Buraydah and Tabuk.